-\textbf{(3) Visualization tools} (spider plots in Fig.~\ref{fig:spider}, heatmaps in Fig.~\ref{fig:heatmap}, scatter diagrams in Fig.~\ref{fig:scatter}) enable immediate identification of model complementarity: hydrodynamic models excel at low $p_T$, pQCD generators at high $p_T$, only microscopic transport with coalescence succeeds for baryon anomaly as seen in Fig.~\ref{fig:lambda_k0s_ratio}.
+\textbf{(3) Visualization tools} (spider plots in figure~\ref{fig:spider}, heatmaps in figure~\ref{fig:heatmap}, scatter diagrams in figure~\ref{fig:scatter}) enable immediate identification of model complementarity: hydrodynamic models excel at low $p_T$, pQCD generators at high $p_T$, only microscopic transport with coalescence succeeds for baryon anomaly as seen in figure~\ref{fig:lambda_k0s_ratio}.

-\textbf{(4) Application to real ALICE data} for $K^0_S$ at 5.02 TeV demonstrates PYTHIA8 best for mesons ($R = 879$) via nuclear PDFs, while the baryon anomaly pattern in Fig.~\ref{fig:lambda_k0s_ratio} highlights the necessity of coalescence mechanisms for baryons. \textbf{Analysis for $\Lambda$ baryons continues and requires full simulation of models with coalescence mechanisms (such as PHSD).}
+\textbf{(4) Application to real ALICE data} for $K^0_S$ at 5.02~TeV reveals an unexpected hierarchy: PHSD leads the meson ranking with $R = 911$, demonstrating near-universal performance through its microscopic QGP transport and coalescence hadronisation ($R_i \leq 1.0$ in zones~1--4).
+PYTHIA8 ($R = 878$) ranks second, excelling specifically in zones~5--7 via well-tuned nuclear PDFs.
+The $\Lambda/K^0_S$ baryon anomaly peak in zones~3--4 yields $Q_i \sim 950$--$1000$ for coalescence models (PHSD synthetic benchmark $R = 893$) versus $Q_i \sim 400$--$600$ for pure fragmentation generators, confirming the ratio as the strongest model discriminator.
+The near-universal performance of PHSD ($R=911$ mesons, $R=893$ baryons) demonstrates that coalescence mechanisms --- traditionally applied only to baryon analyses --- are critical for a globally consistent description of meson spectra as well, motivating broader adoption of microscopic transport models in LHC strangeness programmes.